ronsaldo/molesim/README.md

 cmake --build . --config RelWithDebInfo
 ```

-On other platforms, you may need the following commands to get a Release build:
+On other platforms, you may need the following commands to get a RelWithDebInfo build:

 ```
 cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..